 Abstract This series comprises University Theatre production reports prepared by various production crew heads.
 The production reports for productions staged between 1934 and 1955 include such information as names of crew members, set and prop renderings, ground plans, reports of hours worked by student crew members and their grade evaluations.
-They are arranged sequentially by major production number.
-Unfortunately, reports are missing for the following productions: #141, #144, #157, #159-162,...
+Reports without production numbers appended are interfiled chronologically within the series.
+These records correspond to the University Theatre Prompt Books...

 Abstract The prompt books for theatrical productions of Northwestern University's School of Speech include scripts for University Theatre productions, annotated for use by the prompter, along with sketches of the staging and other notes.
 Bound prompt books include most of the productions from number 50 (1933) through number 320 (1957).

-Overview The University Theatre Program collection consists of newspaper clippings, press releases, ticket stubs, flyers, schedules, and programs for productions by the University or at the Theatre and Interpretation Center.
+Overview The University Theatre Program collection consists of newspaper clippings, press releases, ticket stubs, flyers, schedules, and programs for productions by Northwestern University or at its Theatre and Interpretation Center.

-Abstract The records comprising this series consist of the Minute Book of the University Union from its formation on November 5, 1900 through the 1915-16 program year.
+Abstract The records contains the Minute Book of Northwestern Unviersity's University Union from its formation on November 5, 1900 through the 1915-16 program year.
 Entries cover both business and program meetings.
 The subject of each program is briefly described and the attendance estimated.
 There are numerous invitation cards and performance programs mounted in the Minute Book.
 This series also contains one folder of general correspondence composed primarily of thank you notes and invitation...

-Abstract The Women’s Educational Aid Association (WEAA) was organized in 1871 as the Educational Association, founded by Evanston women to help promote the higher education of deserving students at the Evanston College for Ladies.
+Abstract The Women’s Educational Aid Association (WEAA; organized in 1871 as the Educational Association) was founded by Evanston women to help promote the higher education of deserving students at the Evanston College for Ladies.
 The Women’s Educational Aid Association records document the activities and operation of the organization.
 The series fills twelve boxes, including one card file box and three drop front boxes, and spans the period 1871-2000.
-Records are arranged in nine categories: Historical...
+Records are arranged into nine categories:...